Pathological people pleaser?

 How’s that going, girl?
 Wait, let me guess.

 You’re just juggling with your stuff, and you’ll probably faint if you don’t fall asleep soon.
-However, it’s out of the question, of course, you’re going to your cousin’s birthday party, though you don’t even like her so that she won’t feel bad.
+However, it’s out of the question, of course, you’re going to your cousin’s birthday party, though you don’t even like her.
+But you don’t want her to feel bad.
 You’re even bringing the cake cause you’re always in charge of the cakes.

 You are doing all this while you are going to drop off your friend’s friend, which takes you 20 minutes of detour even though you were already quite late for your appointment.